 When you decide that you don’t need anything from anyone else you block yourself from asking and receiving.

-Therefore, you are not open to it, you don’t even see it when it is offered and so you can’t receive.
+Therefore, you are not open to it; you don’t even see it when offered, so you can’t receive it.

 Secretly we do want more support